Brian Hunter – Flight Sergeant No: 1625589

 The next day we were issued with winter kit and told to prepare for another train journey.
 This time we went to Scotland and embarked on the Queen Elizabeth 2nd, the longest ship in the world at the time.
 We set sail during the night.
 This was her maiden voyage.

 3 days later we passed the Azores and continued in a southerly direction.
-Another 3 days later we were entering New York harbour.
+Another three days later, we were entering New York harbour.

 We stayed on the QE2 overnight and the next morning disembarked straight onto a train and off we went again.
 We were never told where we were going but we worked out that we were travelling north toward Canada.
 It is Thursday Oct 28th 1943.

 I nearly forgot, there was a large aircraft factory in Brough a few miles out of Hull.
-It was Blackburns Factory on the banks of the Humber.
-They used to make mostly seaplanes and flying boots and also small single engine byplane trainer called the O2.
+It was Blackburn’s Factory on the banks of the Humber.
+They used to make mostly seaplanes, flying boots, and a small single-engine biplane trainer called the O2.
 Later on they made the twin jet called the Buccaneer, which was very successful.

 We arrived at Moncton, a small town in Eastern Canada at 2am.
 We had something to eat and drink and then went to bed.
 We had to be up early the next morning for a lecture on what we would be doing next.
 Then we had the afternoon off.
 We went into the town and looked around and the first thing we noticed was that everything was in French and English and that people spoke both.
 Of course this part used to be known as French Canada.

-Moncton was a large holding unit, where they decided where to send us next.
-We were all equipped with flying clothing, including 2 flying vest, and inner and outer long sleeved woolly vests, long john underpants.
+Moncton was a sizeable holding unit, where they decided where to send us next.
+We were all equipped with flying clothing, including 2 flying vests, inner and outer long-sleeved woolly vests, and long john underpants.
 We were mostly late teenagers or early twenties and just laughed at some of the clothes saying we would never wear such things.
 Little did we know.

 On Nov 24th we left Moncton by train heading for Neepawa, which is about halfway across Canada in the middle of the prairie.
-The large grass airfield was about a mile outside the village, as we thought.
-We found out later that it is the fifth largest town in Manitoba.
+The large grass As we thought, the airfield was about a mile outside the village, as we thought later that it is the fifth largest town in Manitoba.

 One morning it was very cold when we went up for an hour.
 After half an hour we all return as it was getting colder.
 They had to lift us out of the planes as we were too cold to move.
-We found out later that is was -41.
+We found out later that it was -41.
 When we finished our course at Neepawa we were passed on to do an advanced course.
 Some went on twin engines but luckily I went on a Harvard single, we kidded ourselves we would end up on a Spitfire, no such luck.
-The Harvard was bigger, heavier and faster, all metal, advance trainer.
+The Harvard was a bigger, heavier and faster, an all-metal, advanced trainer.
 It was lovely to retract the wheels once you had lifted off.
 We were flying the Harvard for 6 months before we took our final test and exams.

-One evening my instructor and I went off to do a night fly cross country.
-We didn’t have radar or any of the modern helps.
+One evening my Instructor went off to do a night fly cross country.
+We didn’t have one eveninge radar or any of the modern helps.
 We had drawn out a plan on the map.
 There was a thunderstorm a good way away but we were told it wasn’t coming our way so we took off.
 We were flying at 3,000 feet and after about half an hour we were due to change course when we saw flashes of lightening.
-We rapidly got closer and the thunder louder.
+We rapidly got closer, and the thunder got louder.
 The instructor took control and pointed the nose down and full throttle to try and dive out of it.
 Instead we kept going up and up.
 The only way we could tell was by the altimeter, we were being tossed about like a cork, despite weighing about a ton and the thunder sounded like bullets hitting the plane.
-Eventually we were thrown out of the top of the cloud, upside down at 11,000 feet into bright moonlight.
-What an experience.
+Eventually we were thrown out of the top of the cloud, upside down at 11,000 feet into bright moonlight—what an experience.
 We abandoned the cross country exercise and headed back to base.

-When we finished the course and passed all our exams we were awarded our wings by the Governor General of Canada, the Earl of Athlone.
+When we finished the course and passed all our exams we were awarded our wings by the Governor-General of Canada, the Earl of Athlone.
 That was the happiest day of my life, 03.11.44.
 We then had two weeks leave.
 Medicine Hat was just near the Rockies so me and three friends decided to take a train through the mountains to Vancouver, which took nearly a day.
-I really loved the mountains and took lots of photos.
-Returning to camp we handed our flying clothing in the next morning and boarded the train to take us to the eastern side of Canada and then boarded a boat for England.
+I loved the mountains and took lots of photos.
+Returning to camp we handed our flying clothing the following day and boarded the train to take us to the eastern side of Canada and then boarded a boat for England.

 We were on that train for three days and three nights when we reached Halifax, Nova Scotia in Eastern Canada and boarded onto a ship, the Mauritania and set off for England.
-There were still U-boats out in the Atlantic so we had to steer an erratic course.
+But unfortunately, there were still U-boats out in the Atlantic, so we had to steer an erratic course.